Skip to main content

 Any MCP Client

 ClaudusBridge follows the MCP specification (2025-03-26).
-Any client that supports Streamable HTTP transport can connect:
+Any client that supports an MCP HTTP endpoint can connect.
+Some clients label this transport as Streamable HTTP in their UI.

 SettingValue